What does the Mariners’ step back look like? For the prized prospects in Arkansas, it’s all about camaraderie

 A former general manager offered his input to Dipoto.

 “Woody Woodward maybe put it best after he spent his week with the Travelers,” Dipoto recalled.
-“He messaged and said, ‘That is the best clubhouse that I’ve ever been in all my years of baseball, just how much these players care about each other and the organization around them.’”
+“He messaged and said, ‘That is the best clubhouse that I’ve ever been in all my years of baseball, just how much these players care about each other and the organization around them.’ ”

 The future

 The timeline to reach the big leagues will vary.
 Sheffield and Fraley have been called up.
-The expectation is that Lewis, Dunn, Walton and possibly Warren will be called up when the Travelers postseason runs ends to get a taste of big league life.
+The expectation is that Lewis, Dunn, Walton and possibly Warren will be called up when the Travelers postseason runs ends to get a taste of big-league life.

 Kelenic and Gilbert have accelerated their timelines with stellar showings this season.
 The bulk of this group will be invited to MLB spring training next season along with 18-year-old Julio Rodriguez, the No. 3 prospect in the system.
 Some of them will return to Arkansas to start next season, a large portion will be with Class AAA Tacoma.